Genxster1998/XPS9350-macOS/README.md

 * Change BIOS settings to the following
   - Disable Secure Boot
   - Set SATA Operation to AHCI
-  - Disable card reader if you want to save some battery
 * Boot the installer disk and install.
 * Boot installed OS and run `XPS9350-macOS\post-install.command`, follow its guidance until post-installation is done.